thevindu-w/clip_share_server/README.md

 <br>

 ## Allow through firewall
-This server listens on ports,
+This server listens on the following ports (unless different ports are assigned from the configuration),

 * ``4337`` &nbsp;&nbsp; ``TCP`` &nbsp;&nbsp; : &nbsp;&nbsp; For application traffic (not encrypted)
 * ``4337`` &nbsp;&nbsp; ``UDP`` &nbsp;&nbsp; : &nbsp;&nbsp; For network scanning